WeblateOrg/weblate/docs/admin/projects.rst

 .. hint::

-   In many monolingual formats Weblate starts with blank file by default.
+   In many monolingual formats Weblate starts with empty file by default.
 Use this in case you want to have all strings present with empty value when creating new translation.